“What is this?”, you may be thinking. “A yellow bun with a spice I’ve only had in paella?!”

 - 1g / 1/2 tsp saffron

-- 1 beaten egg or a couple of tbsps plant cream or plant milk for “egg washing”
+- 1 beaten egg or a couple of table spoons plant cream or plant milk for “egg washing”

 - A couple handfuls of raisins

-*If you want to make it into a braid here’s a link for a great video made by BakaMedFrida.
-I incorporated the raisins in the dough instead when using this technique.
+NOTE: If you want to make it into a braid here’s a link for a great video made by BakaMedFrida.
+When braiding the dough, I decided to incorporate the raisins into the dough.